Extreme Changes in Changes: EITC and Extremely Low Birth Weights

 With studies of \textit{average} effects as in most of the existing empirical studies, it still remains unknown if these causal factors would have positive impacts on the most vulnerable subpopulation, namely those infants born with extremely low birth weights.
 There are a few papers \citep{chernozhukov2011inference,sasaki2022fixed} that study extreme quantiles of infant birth weights, but causal interpretations of their estimation results require to assume exogeneity of the explanatory variable of interest conditional on other observed covariates.
 In empirical settings admitting a changes-in-changes design, on the other hand, we can handle flexible endogeneity in the treatment choice and study treatment effects for the most vulnerable subpopulation at the extremely low quantiles using the method proposed in this paper.

 \citet{hoynes2015income} use the difference-in-differences (DID) design based on EITC reform (Omnibus Reconciliation Act of 1993, OBRA93) to evaluate the effects of income gains through the EITC on infant health outcomes.
-They find significant average effects of income shocks on the incidence of low birth weights and the average infant birth weights.
-In this paper, we aim to complement the work of \citet{hoynes2015income} by analyzing the effects of the income gains through the EITC on infant birth weights at extremely low quantiles, as opposed to those on average.
+They find significant average effects of income shocks on the incidence of low birth weight and the average infant birth weight.
+In this paper, we aim to complement the work of \citet{hoynes2015income} by analyzing the heterogeneous effects of the income gains through the EITC on infant birth weight at extremely low quantiles, as opposed to those on average.

 Following the prior work by \citet{hoynes2015income}, we use the U.S. Vital Statistics Natality Data, 1989--1999.
 We also adopt their DID design for our extreme CIC analysis by following their two key assumptions.
 First, the effects of the EITC on infant birth weights run through the cash available to the family which arrives through tax refunds and the cash is spent over the subsequent 12 months.
 Second, we focus on the effects during the sensitive development stage in the three months prior to birth.
 Consequently, following the cash-in-hand assignment rule of \citet[][Table 1]{hoynes2015income}, we include births in May 1994 or after in the ``Post'' group ($T=1$) associated with the policy event of OBRA93.
-The eligibility critaria for the EITC includes the requirement that a taxpayer has a qualifying child.
+The eligibility criteria for the EITC includes the requirement that a taxpayer has a qualifying child.
 In this light, we include all the second- or higher-order live births as the treatment group ($G=1$).

-Following \citet{hoynes2015income} again, we use the following list of variables to collapse the data into sub-sample cells: education, race, marital status, and age of the mother.
-We mostly follow \citet{hoynes2015income} for our empirical design as such, but treat units of observations differently from them for our analysis of extreme quantiles as opposed to the averages.
-While \citet{hoynes2015income} treat the aggregate value (e.g., average weight, fraction of low birth) in a subpopulation cell as the unit of observation, we treat the value (weight) of an individual infant within each cell as the unit of observation.
-By conducting the extreme CIC analysis for each cell, we effectively control for the aforementioned characteristic variables up to the cell resolution.
-In particular, we illustrate our method with the cells in which mothers are black, unmarried, aged between 20 and 29, have given no more than one birth prior to the current one, and have completed 12 years of education.
+The sample sizes are $n_{00}=2372001$, $n_{01}=1287185$, $n_{10}=2652321$, and $n_{11}=1325598$.